The average iPhone user sends or receives 85 text messages per day — that’s a lot of data!

 But, you don’t need to restart your entire phone to retrieve the messages this time.
 Here’s how to retrieve deleted text messages from iCloud.

-There's more than one way to backup your phone — if you use iTunes backups, you may be able to retrieve those lost messages still.
+There’s more than one way to back up your phone — if you have backed up your iPhone via iTunes (PC) or Finder (Mac), you may be able to retrieve those lost messages still.
 Restoring an old backup will bring back those deleted messages.
-Here's how.

 - First, save any new data that you have on your iPhone since the last backup — photos, new text messages, notes — when you restore the older backup, anything since that backup will be gone, so save anything that’s important so you don’t end up in the same scenario again.

-- Plug your iPhone into the computer where you completed the backup and open iTunes.
+- Plug your iPhone into the computer where you completed the backup and open iTunes (Windows) or Finder (macOS).

 - Click the phone icon in the upper left inside iTunes.